bengissu/moviedata/README.md

 # moviedata
-Movie Data Analysis for the Next Movie Selection in a Budget of a Hypothetical Production Firm
+Movie Data Analysis for the Next Movie Selection in a Budget

 The project is the assignment of Data Science Research Method Module at Sussex University,